googleapis/python-aiplatform/README.rst

                   accelerator_type='NVIDIA_TESLA_K80',
                   accelerator_count=1)

-To undeploy models from an Endpoint:
+To undeploy models from an endpoint:

 .. code-block:: Python

   endpoint.undeploy_all()

-To delete an Endpoint:
+To delete an endpoint:

 .. code-block:: Python